Skip to content

 Natural vs Organic wine

-• Organic wine = Industrial methods, certified grapes, but winemakers can still add yeast, sulfites, and processing agents.
+Organic wine = Industrial methods, certified grapes, but winemakers can still add yeast, sulphites, and processing agents.

 Organic wine refers to wine made from certified organic grapes, meaning:

-✅ No synthetic pesticides or herbicides, but still used in the process
+• No synthetic pesticides or herbicides in the vineyard

 ✅ Usually unfiltered, unrefined